saltisgood/paper-trading/CONTRIBUTING.md

 # How to develop on this project

-paper_trading welcomes contributions from the community.
+paper_trader welcomes contributions from the community.

 **You need PYTHON3!**